Gaotrees/caffe-doc/Ubuntu-15.10-Installation-Guide.md

 sudo ln -s libhdf5_serial_hl.so.8.0.2 libhdf5_hl.so

-Now lets return to the unpacked Caffe directory and enter these commands:
+Now lets return to the unpacked Caffe directory caffe-master and enter these commands:

 cd python

 for req in $(cat requirements.txt); do pip install $req; done

 --------------------------------------------------------------------------------------------------------------

-NOTE: If the operating system was updated, perhaps the Python layer needs to be updated and recompiled, because the Python module no longer works.
+NOTE: If the Ubuntu operating system was updated, perhaps the Python layer needs to be updated and recompiled, because the Python module no longer works.
 Perform this step again in that case.

 for req in $(cat requirements.txt); do pip install $req; done